-Directors Continuing in Office Until Our 2018 Annual Meeting:
+Directors Continuing in Office Until Our 2021 Annual Meeting:

 Gary E. Haroian has served as one of our directors since 2003.
 From 2000 to 2002, Mr. Haroian served in various positions, including as chief financial officer, chief operating officer and chief executive officer, at Bowstreet, Inc., a provider of software application tools.
 From 1997 to 2000, Mr. Haroian served as senior vice president of finance and administration and chief financial officer of Concord Communications, Inc., a network management software company.
 From 1983 to 1996, Mr. Haroian served in various positions, including chief financial officer, president, chief operating officer and chief executive officer, at Stratus Computer, Inc., a provider of continuous availability solutions.
-Mr. Haroian served as a director of EnerNOC, Inc., a provider of energy intelligence software and related solutions from 2015 to August 7, 2017; B456 Systems, Inc. (formerly known as A123 Systems), a battery systems company, from 2006 to 2012; and Network Engines, Inc., a provider of server appliance solutions, from 2003 to 2011.
-Mr. Haroian currently serves as the Chairman of the Board of BrightCove Inc., a provider of cloud-based services for video.
+Mr. Haroian served as a director of EnerNOC, Inc., a provider of energy intelligence software and related solutions from 2015 to August 7, 2017, and B456 Systems, Inc. (formerly known as A123 Systems), a battery systems company, from 2006 to 2012.
+He has also served on boards of other publicly-held companies, including Network Engines, Inc. (NASDAQ), Unica Corporation (NASDAQ), Phase Forward Incorporated (NASDAQ) and Embarcadero Technologies, Inc. (NASDAQ).
+Mr. Haroian currently serves as a director of BrightCove Inc., a provider of cloud-based services for video.
 Prior to 1983, Mr. Haroian was a Certified Public Accountant.
 He holds a B.A. in Economics and a B.B.A. in Accounting from the University of Massachusetts Amherst.
-Mr. Haroian is 66 years old.
+Mr. Haroian is 68 years old.
 We believe that Mr. Haroian's qualifications to serve on the board of directors include his extensive advisory experience to various emerging technology companies, his service on the boards of directors of other public companies and his financial and accounting expertise.

 Antonio J. Pietri was named our President and Chief Executive Officer effective October 1, 2013 and has served as one of our directors since July 2013.
 Before accepting his appointment as President and Chief Executive Officer, he had served as our Executive Vice President, Field Operations since July 2007.
 Mr. Pietri served as our Senior Vice President and Managing Director for our Asia-Pacific region from 2002 to June 2007 and held various other positions with our company from 1996 until 2002.
 From 1992 to 1996, he was at Setpoint Systems, Inc., which we acquired, and before that he worked at ABB Simcon and AECTRA Refining and Marketing, Inc. He holds an M.B.A. from the University of Houston and a B.S. in Chemical Engineering from the University of Tulsa.
-Mr. Pietri is 52 years old.
+Mr. Pietri is 54 years old.
 In his years of service to the company in various roles, including international assignments, Mr. Pietri has developed valuable working relationships with our customers and employees, and therefore provides a unique perspective on our growth strategy as well as our day-to-day operations.